isachidi/coursera-ch/README.md

-## Welcome to GitHub Pages it feels nice to there
+## Welcome to GitHub Pages it feels nice to be there
 hello coursera
 hello world